laminas/laminas-stratigility/doc/book/api.md

 }
 ```

-Internally, `MiddlewarePipe` creates an instance of `Zend\Stratigility\Next`, feeding it its queue,
+Internally, `MiddlewarePipe` creates an instance of `Laminas\Stratigility\Next`, feeding it its queue,
 executes it, and returns a response.

 ## Next

-`Zend\Stratigility\Next` is primarily an implementation detail of middleware, and exists to allow
+`Laminas\Stratigility\Next` is primarily an implementation detail of middleware, and exists to allow
 delegating to middleware registered later in the stack.
 It is implemented as a functor.

 Because `Psr\Http\Message`'s interfaces are immutable, if you make changes to your Request and/or